srujana-777/CodeAlpha_FAQsChatbot/README.md

 Understanding of Python programming basics Logical thinking and problem-solving ability Ability to design a simple AI-based conversational system Proper project structuring and GitHub usage
-The goal of this chatbot is to automatically answer Frequently Asked Questions (FAQs) using predefined logi
+The goal of this chatbot is to automatically answer Frequently Asked Questions (FAQs) using predefined logic.

 ❓ What Problem Does This Solve?